-We are a relatively small community of about 950 boys, who get on well together.
 The boys are inspired by their excellent, well qualified teachers and are supported by parents, Governors and Old Boys.
 As a result, every year, Camp Hill Boys features prominently in national league tables for examination results and value added statistics which measure the attainment and progress of the boys.
-However, for most of the boys, most of the time, priorities usually lie elsewhere – in sport, music, drama, chess and the breathtaking range of activities and opportunities available at Camp Hill.
+The students are ambitious and take their academic studies seriously, and they balance their priorities well – engaging fully in sport, music, arts, drama, chess and the extensive range of activities and leadership opportunities available at Camp Hill.

 These views of the school were supported by Ofsted reports in 2000, 2006 and 2009 which judged the school to be “outstanding”.
 More importantly, the Inspectors found that Camp Hill was committed to go on improving, stating it has a “relentless pursuit of excellence in all aspects of the school’s work”.